[ Lymph Notes home ] [ Click to read 'Get to Know the LRF' by Ann ]

 An Offer of Help

-Credits: This article, written by Kara Levine M.S., is reprinted with permission from the Lymphedema Network’s Lighthouse newsletter, January 2010.
+Credits: This article was written by Kara Levine M.S., who is a member of the University of Pittsburgh Lymphedema study staff toward the goal of explaining how genetic mutations can cause some difficulties.
+It is reprinted here with permission from the Lymphedema Network’s Lighthouse newsletter, January 2010 Atlanta, GA.

 Got a question or comment?
-Post in the 'Are You at Risk for Lymphema?' forum.
+Post in the 'Are You at Risk for Lymphedema?' forum.

 HONcode: